kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 <br>

 8. _**Write an SQL Statement to identify the Order Number of the Order with the highest amount(value) of discount applied to that order.**_

+I used `TOP 1`, since only a single highest value has ben asked for, using `ORDER BY` to ensure this value is the highest.
+Again, I have formatted the value to USD.

 ###### Query